-The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those followed in the preparation of the Group's annual financial statements for the year ended December 31, 2019, except for the adoption of new standards and interpretations effective as of January 1, 2020.
-The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.
+The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those followed in the preparation of the Group's annual financial statements for the year ended December 31, 2020, except for the adoption of new standards and interpretations effective as of January 1, 2021.

-The Group applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after January 1, 2020.
+The Group applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after January 1, 2021.
 The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.